 Beijing – you’ve heard about it.
 Great Walls, roast duck, and air pollution.
 A great place to visit, no doubt.
-But traveler, before you go: a warning: this place is jacked up.
+But traveler, before you go: heed this warning: the place is jacked up.
 It’s all the good and all the bad wrapped up into one humongous package.

 But still, you want it.
 You need it.

 The food and the history…. the temptations are many and great.
-After eating a record amount of duck wraps on my last visit, I’m happy to say it was WAY worth it.
+And after eating a record amount of Peking duck wraps on my first visit, I’m happy to say it was WAY worth it.
 Just be sure you are ready for security checkpoints, subway mazes and throngs of people everywhere.

 I got hitched recently, and since my lady is a Beijing local, I had an excellent tour guide at my disposal.
 So we went, now we’re back, and after a brief rumination period, I have some thoughts.

 For me, traveling in China requires a lot of Zen.
-So in hopes that it may boost your Chi, I’ve put together my list of 5 loves and hates in the city of Beijing.
+So in hopes that it may boost your chi, I’ve put together a list of my 5 loves and hates about the city of Beijing.

-Very often, people think of Chinese Food as one thing.
-A style of food coming from the singular China.
-You’d never consider German and French food together as European Food, would you?
-Anyways, what I’m trying to say is that Beijing has some food that is unique to the area.
+Very often, people think of Chinese food as one thing.
+A style of food coming from ‘the singular’ China.
+But that’s kind of silly.
+You’d never consider German and French food together as European food, would you?

 Beijing (Peking) Duck